MilaNLProc/mila-website-backend/content/authors/donya_rooein/_index.md

 - Researchers
 ---

-**Amanda Cercas Curry** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/).
-Her research interests mainly focus on Natural Language Processing, specifically on open-domain conversational systems, their social impact and how we can develop more ethical AI across disciplines.
-During her PhD, she worked on abuse detection and mitigation in dialogue systems particularly when it comes to female digital assitants.
-During her PhD, she led her university’s team in the 2018 Amazon Alexa Challenge during which they were finalists.
-She also co-hosts the podcast “Let’s Chat Ethics” which covers current issues in AI Ethics.
+**Donya Rooein** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/).
+Her research interests include natural language processing, conversational agents, and applied machine learning.
+Donya completed her Ph.D. in Information Technology Engineering from Politecnico di Milano in October 2022.
+Her thesis was “A Scalable, Reconfigurable, and Adaptive Framework for Chatbots in Education”.
+During her Ph.D., she focused on adaptive conversational agents; in particular, she designed and developed highly configurable chatbots in education to support various actors with different demographics.